MADE-Apps/MADE.NET/README.md

 MADE App Components aims to provide a collection of easy to user features to make app development easier for applications built with C#.

+## Made with MADE

+Want to highlight a project you've published or are building using the MADE Apps Components libraries?
+Send an e-mail to us at made-apps@outlook.com and we'll promote your project here on our front page!

 ## Builds

 No builds are currently available for the MADE App Components project.